2022 AAAAI Annual Meeting - Virtual Content Available

 Mast Cell and Eosinophilic Disorders Resources for Healthcare Providers

 The Consortium of Eosinophilic Gastrointestinal Disease Researchers (CEGIR) has produced a series of educational videos for healthcare providers about eosinophilic GI disease.
 These videos do not offer continuing education credit.
 They can be viewed on the Rare Clinical Diseases Research Network website.

-Interested in collaborating with fellow AAAAI members who share a particular interest in Education about Immune Mechanisms?
+Interested in collaborating with fellow AAAAI members who share a particular interest in Education about Mast Cell and Eosinophilic Disorders?
 The Mechanisms of Asthma and Allergic Inflammation (MAAI) Interest Section is the community for AAAAI members interested in focusing and networking on the cellular, molecular, genetic and biological processes that are involved in the pathogenesis of allergy, inflammation and asthma.